 Practical Work Experience

 The Department of Industrial and Systems Engineering strongly encourages students to gain work experience during their academic studies.
-Employers give considerable preference to applicants with work experience and students have documented the enhancement to their studies that work experience brings.
-Work experience can be gained through the co-op program or through internships.
-The positions are salaried and the Department grants academic credit for both types of experience.
+Employers give considerable preference to applicants with work experience, and students have documented the enhancement to their studies that work experience brings.
+Work experience can be gained through co-op or internship opportunities.
+Academic credit can be granted, as a technical elective, for work experience gained through either an internship or co-op.

 An internship is typically a one term position with a qualifying company.
-In contrast to the co-op position program, there is no commitment on the student or the company for subsequent internship positions.
-Information on available internships can be obtained from the Department of Industrial and Systems Engineering or the Career Resource Center.
+In contrast to a co-op position, there is no commitment on the student or the company for subsequent internship positions.
+A co-op work experience differs from the internship work experience in that a given number of work periods (usually three) typically occur in alternate semesters.
+Information on available internships and co-ops can be obtained from the Career Resource Center and the Department of Industrial and Systems Engineering.
+All co-op positions should be reported to the Career Resource Center,